WORSHIP

 - Thanksgiving food baskets (given to needy persons around our area at Thanksgiving)

-- Numerous other mission projects through the Homeless Network, local contacts, the Eastern PA Conference, and the United Methodist Church
+- Numerous other occasional mission projects through the Homeless Network, local contacts, the Eastern PA Conference, and the United Methodist Church